-CBD in the form of hemp oil is another documented inflammation treatment known to provide natural anti-inflammatory benefits and relieve pain from swelling.
+CBD, in the form of hemp oil is another documented inflammation treatment known to provide natural anti-inflammatory benefits and relieve pain from swelling.
 90% of the cannabinoid content in whole-plant hemp oil is CBD.
-A recent study on the neurological benefits of CBD also provided compelling evidence that CBD curtails inflammatory stimuli, diminishes neuroinflammation and provides neuroprotection.
+A recent study on the neurological benefits of CBD also provided compelling evidence that CBD curtails inflammatory stimuli, diminishes neuroinflammation, and provides neuroprotection.
 And thanks to the antioxidant properties in full-plant CBD oil, CBD can also mitigate the impact of free radicals on cancer development and chronic inflammation.

 Other Cannabinoids in Whole-Plant CBD for Inflammation

 Beyond CBDA/CBD, there are other notable precursors to anti-swelling phytocannabinoids in whole-plant CBD extract known to systematically treat inflammation.
-These precursors are able to transform into descendant phytocannabinoids by combining with other natural chemicals through a system characterized as the “cannabinoid biosynthetic pathway.”
+These precursors can transform into descendant phytocannabinoids by combining with other natural chemicals through a system characterized as the “cannabinoid biosynthetic pathway.”
 Through direct and indirect actions, many of the derivative, plant-based phytocannabinoids created from these acids work together to interact with endocannabinoids in our bodies to reduce inflammation.

 - CBGA (Cannabigerolic Acid)

 CBGA (aka ‘the mother of all cannabinoids’) is the precursor to three core phytocannabinoids that help cure inflammation: CBD, THC, and CBC (discussed below).
-In other words, CBDA/CBD, THCA/THC, and CBCA/CBC byproducts all start out as CBG from CBGA acid.
+In other words, CBDA/CBD, THCA/THC, and CBCA/CBC byproducts all start as CBG from CBGA acid.

-In addition to being a productive (and natural) inflammation treatment for anti-inflammatory disorders and inflammatory bowel disease (e.g. ulcerative colitis and Crohn disease) CBG from CBGA has also been effective as an analgesic for pain relief.
+In addition to being a productive (and natural) inflammation treatment for anti-inflammatory disorders and inflammatory bowel disease (e.g., ulcerative colitis and Crohn disease), CBG from CBGA has also been effective as an analgesic for pain relief.
 It may also delay the buildup of bacteria.